A Budget Guide to Ninh Binh: Bicycle Map + Itinerary

 None really stand out in terms of taste, but some family-run places are very friendly and will even give free treats to their patrons.
 (P.S.
 If you’re used to ordering phở, it may not have that tasty broth you’re expecting – in the Ninh Binh region it’s prepared quite bland.)

-You’ll see other big restaurants that seem to be empty most of the time, until a bit tour group or local party comes in.
+You’ll see other big restaurants that seem to be empty most of the time, until a big tour group or local party comes in.
 These tend to serve family-style meals, which get pricy if you don’t eat with a group.

 Dishes featuring goat meat are the local specialty.
 These restaurants may not have English menus.